Meghansaha/pipelines_in_R/README.md

 <br>

 This talk being presented on July 27<sup>th</sup> 2022, 1:30 PM EST at the Gaylord National Convention Center in National Harbor,(Maryland/D.C) United States.
-A recording to this talk will be provided here when it is available.
+A recording to this talk is available [here](https://www.rstudio.com/conference/2022/talks/making-data-pipelines-in-r/).

 <br><br>